HotelistanMarketing/commons/README.md

 Substantial changes (that would possibly require project modifications) will be listed here.

+## 1.9
+Visitor logging.
+No action is required.

 ## 1.8
 **devtools/run-lessc.sh**, for post-deployment less compilation:
 1. Add **Node.js buildpack** & **package.json**